chebeno/fifa-worldcup-data-platform/readme.md

 Bilingual FR/EN data engineering educational content built on the Socratic method: start from the question you ask yourself in front of your error screen.

-*"A pipeline that heals itself — let's build it together."*
+*"A pipeline that heals itself, let's build it together."*